This Is How I Cook

 After 15 minutes squeeze the lemon juice from 5 lemons into the pot and then throw in the lemon wedges!

-At this point if you want it spicier, feel free to add 1 tablespoon of cayenne or your favorite Louisiana hot sauce.
+At this point if you want the stock spicier, feel free to add 1 tablespoon of cayenne or your favorite Louisiana hot sauce.

 Now stir in the raw shrimp.
 Let boil 1 minute, remove from heat and add the corn.